Biological Pest Control and Integrated Pest Management

 Drawbacks

-Amblyseius andersoni is intended as a preventative treatment for spider mites and other mite pests.
+Amblyseius andersoni is intended as a preventative treatment for spider mites and other pest mite infestations.
 It is best used before pest populations have reached high levels.

 Scouting